ir33k/prebble/README.md

 descriptive.
 And you can now define different vibration when Bluetooth is connected and different when it's disconnected.

+### 2022.12.17 Sat 13:52 - v3.0 Released

+I just released version 3.0 with new gifs and images in app store.
+Only for aplite and basalt tho.
+I don't have strengths to do it for chalk.
+Anyway I think that's it for now.
+Unless there will be a bug repport or I rly feel like to change / add something.

 [Hackathon #001]: https://rebble.io/hackathon-001/
 [Install pip for Python2.7 in Debian 11 Bullseye]: https://blog.emacsos.com/pip2-in-debian-11-bullseye.html